tiyoskaeys/asterix_triangle/README.md

 # asterix_triangle
 # This code is to produce a list of * string that display a triangle up bottom and buttom up.
+Like a sand watch.
 # I write this because i am wonder about skill test from Kompas

 # When i google for this, i found many ways to solve this task